SolaceDev/solace-dev-codelabs/markdown/codelab-4-codelab/codelab-4-codelab.md

 ## Create your initial CodeLab
 Duration: 0:05:00

+Now that we have the environment setup, you have two options you can follow to create a codelab:

+### Option 1 - Automated
+Clone the [Solace codelabs repo](https://github.com/SolaceDev/solace-dev-codelabs) and follow the contribution steps in the README

+### Option 2 - Manual
-Now that we have the environment setup let's go ahead and create a markdown file where we'll create the actual codelab.
+Go ahead and create a markdown file where you'll create the actual codelab.
 Please have your markdown file name match the `id` in the header metadata that you will set in the next subsection.

 Negative